Srikanth635/cognitive_robot_abstract_machine/semantic_digital_twin/examples/physics_simulators.md

 Bodies, connections, and degrees of freedom may be added or removed at runtime.
 These changes are immediately reflected in the physics simulation.

-In the following example, we demonstrate how to spawn new bodies and connections while the simulation is running.
+In the following example, we illustrate how new bodies and connections can be introduced while the simulation is already running.
-We begin by importing the required components for programmatic world construction and defining two helper functions to spawn a robot body and shoulder bodies.
+We start by importing the necessary components for constructing a world programmatically and defining two helper functions: one for spawning a robot body and another for creating shoulder bodies.
+Detailed implementation of these functions is provided in the [Creating Custom Bodies](creating-custom-bodies) tutorial.

 ```{code-cell} ipython3
 :tags: [hide-input]